 In the late 19th century, Amelia Island was a premier tourist destination in all of Florida, with direct steamship lines bringing thousands of vacationers from New York City for a sunny holiday.
 In Fernandina Beach, two large and elegant tourist hotels were usually fully booked with sun-seeking New Yorkers.

 But once southern Florida became a major tourist magnet, the pace on Amelia Island slowed considerably.
-To my mind, that’s one of its attractions.
+However, that’s one of its attractions.

 The people who developed Amelia Island Plantation in the 1970s were obviously entranced by the slower lifestyle and the beautiful, natural environment.
 They brought in a University of Pennsylvania landscape architect whose specialty was ecology.